 Emissions related to scope 2, SQM uses the market-based methodology and the emission factor that our electric power supplier provided.
-According to the location-based methodology, electricity consumption is considered to come from the local energy matrix according to the location of each facility and the emission factor from the national grid (see Table 2).
+According to the location-based methodology, electricity consumption is considered to come from the local energy matrix according to the location of each facility and the emission factor from the national grid.
+Table 2 shows the data for the Lithium and Nitrate-lodine business for the period 2021 and 2022, corresponding to Scope 1, Scope 2 and Scope 3.